OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 The added bonus was that the `pack` command only has a few required parameters, and the optional ones could be tackled with some pipeline magic (more on that [later](#optional-pipe-variables)).

-There are 2 types of Pipe that you can author:
+There are two types of Pipe that you can author:
  - Simple
  - Complete